browserengineering/book/book/invalidation.md

 We've seen dirty flags before---like `needs_layout` and `needs_draw`---but layout is more complex and we're going to need to think about dirty flags a bit more rigorously.

-Every dirty flag protects a certain set of fields; this one protects the `children` field for a `BlockLayout`.
-Every dirty flag is involved in three kinds of activities: it can be _set_ to `True`; _checked_ before use; or _reset_ to `False`.
-It's crucially important to understand when each one happens.
+Every dirty flag protects a certain field; this one protects the `children` field for a `BlockLayout`.
+A dirty flag has a certain life cycle.
+First, it is set to `True` when a change occurs, marking the protected field as unusable.
+Then, before using the protected field, the dirty flag must be checked.
+Finally, once the field is up to date, the flag is reset to `False`.

-Let's start with setting the flag.
+Let's implement this for the `dirty_children` flag, starting with setting the flag.
 Dirty flags start out set, just like in the code above, but they also have to be set if any _dependencies_ of the fields they protect change.
-In this case, the dirty flag protects the `children` field on a `BlockLayout`, which in turn depends on the `children` field on an `Element` or `Text` object.
+In this case, the dirty flag protects the `children` field of a `BlockLayout`, which in turn depends on the `children` field of the associated `Element`.
+That means that any time an `Element`'s `children` field is modified, we need to set the flag:
-That can be modified by the `innerHTML` API, so we need to set the dirty flag any time that API is called:

 ``` {.python}
 class JSContext: